froh/musings/sql-row-level-version-control.md

 all data items live on some trail in the ancestry dag (this is the foreign key of all versioned data tables, the link into the version control:

     ad-trail
+    - version-id  # the version for which it was created
-    - trail-id
+    - trail-id    # the unique id

-each version is a collection of trails, each trail may pass mutliple versions:
+each version is a collection of trails, each trail may pass mutliple versions.

-    ad-trail-bundle
-    - trail-id
+    ad-trail-bundle-cache
-    - version-id
+    - version-id  #
+    - trail-id    #

-## work in progress trails
+## modifying data means modifying trails

-We need to log when a trail is split (update) or cut off (delete, then `new-id-after-cut` is `null`)
+We log when a trail is created (insert) or split (update) or cut off (delete).
+These events are logged in a single table.

-    ad-trail-cuts
-    - original-trail-id
-    - new-id-before-cut
-    - new-id-after-cut
+    ad-trail-events
+    - version-id            # version at which this event occurs, i.e. this trail is modified
+    - old-id-before-event   # trail that is cut or deleted;  NULL for INSERT
+    - new-id-before-event   # NULL for INSERT.
+    - new-id-from-event     # NULL for INSERT and DELETE.

 We could either propagate such cuts to `ad-trail-bundle` within the transaction that creates them.
 Or we could pull them into `ad-trail-bundle` before we look at some previous version' data.
 Or we could follow a mixed strategy, polling this table until it becomes cumbersome, then do some housekeeping and püush it out to all versions and vacuum `ad-trail-cuts`.